🌟 Gifted Program CogAT Prep

 Quantitative Battery

-Tests numerical reasoning — finding patterns in numbers and solving number puzzles.
-This is different from school math; it requires logic, not formulas.
+Numerical reasoning — finding patterns in numbers and solving puzzles.
+It rewards logic more than classroom formulas.

 • · Number Analogies